 1-2: New Submissions

-References list must be provided according to the JEASD references format in a consistent style.
-Where applicable, author(s) name(s), article title, year of publication, journal abbreviation, article/chapter/book title, volume/issue number and the pagination must be present.
-Use of DOI is highly encouraged.
+References list must be provided according to the format of the JEASD reference in a consistent style.
+Where applicable, author(s) name(s), article title, year of publication, journal abbreviation, article/chapter/book title, volume/issue number, and the pagination must be present.
+Use of DOI is strictly required.
 The author(s) are advised to use the following link to match references to DOIs using Crossref Metadata search:

 1-4: Formatting requirements

 All manuscripts must contain the essential elements needed to convey your manuscript, for example, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgement, Conflict of Interest, and References.
 Please ensure all figures and tables should be embedded and included in the main manuscript file.
 To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.

 While submitting a manuscript to JEASD, all contributing author(s) must verify that the manuscript represents authentic and valid work and that neither this manuscript nor one with significantly similar content under their authorship has been published or is being considered for publication elsewhere including electronically in the same form, in English.
 All authors have agreed to allow the corresponding author to serve as the primary correspondent with the editorial office, to review the edited manuscript and proof.

 1-6: Manuscript Submission and Verification